 This website was originally established as part of the Biochemical Security 2030 Project which brought together academics and policy makers in order to improve the responsiveness of the biological and chemical weapon prohibition regimes to advances in science and technology.
 The project was supported by the ESRC under the RCUK Global Uncertainties initiative as part of the Science and Security Programme.
-The original project was designed and submitted by Dr Alexander Kelle, The principle Investigator on the project was Professor David Galbreath.
 The website is currently maintained by Dr Brett Edwards, and does not reflect the views of contributors, or any other organisation.

 Our work has also increasingly involved policy review, educational and technology assessment initiatives ( some of which have been in collaboration with VERTIC, Biosecu.re as well as scholars and King’s College London, the University of Bradford and the University of Sussex).

 If you have ideas for collaboration, are looking to do research in this area, would like to publish through our paper series, or there are things you think we should be covering on our website do get in touch!